apache/flink-web/_posts/2020-02-26-flink-for-data-warehouse.md

 The Hive integration feature in Flink 1.10 empowers users to re-imagine what they can accomplish with their Hive data and unlock stream processing use cases:

-- Users can now join their real-time streaming data with offline Hive data for more complex data processing
+- join real-time streaming data in Flink with offline Hive data for more complex data processing
+- backfill Hive data with Flink directly in a unified fashion
-- Users can leverage Flink to streaming real-time data into Hive directly, greatly shortening end-to-end latency between when data in generated and when it arrives at your data warehouse for analytics, from hours even days to minutes
+- leverage Flink to move real-time data into Hive more quickly, greatly shortening end-to-end latency between when data in generated and when it arrives at your data warehouse for analytics, from hours even days to minutes

 ### Compatible with More Hive Versions